-This surf movie captures the nuances of the man so many love and miss, showcasing the majesty of his surfing alongside the stories of his highs like contest success and meeting the love of his life, Lyndie, as well as the lows of drug addiction and living with bipolar disorder, a treatable yet misunderstood mental health condition that this movie explains in a clear, compassionate, and important way that opens doors of progress.
+This surf movie, much of it filmed in Kauai, captures the nuances of the man so many love and miss, showcasing the majesty of his surfing alongside the stories of his highs like contest success and meeting the love of his life, Lyndie, as well as the lows of drug addiction and living with bipolar disorder, a treatable yet misunderstood mental health condition that this movie explains in a clear, compassionate, and important way that opens doors of progress.

 “Scrub it, kook!”

 “When the wave breaks here, don’t be there…or you’re gonna get drilled.”

 If you did the hand motion for that last quote, then the most classic among surf movies has done its job.

 In this surfing movie, Rick Kane, Arizona’s best surfer who’s “so haole he doesn’t even know he’s haole” arrives on the North Shore of Oahu and quickly learns about respect for locals and the ocean, along with the spots, culture, community, and ultimately how to relax and live true aloha.

 It’s a treasure trove filled with the greatest surfers of the 20th century, including the late Mark Foo and Derek Ho, whose Pipeline surfing is the entirety of the North Shore in one image.

 A tight-knit north shore Maui crew that grew up together under the pioneers of Pe’ahi have made this azure mega-break in Haiku their own, from Albee Layer riding shockingly shortboards there ahead of the trend to Kai Lenny achieving the first big wave air.

 Nervous Laughter is a surf movie that details all this, and much more, making it one of the best surf movies.